Skip to main content

 7. Hire your General Contractor: Work with a licensed and insured General Contractor throughout the pre-construction process of the project.
 You’ll have a reliable source of information to make project-based decisions.

-Overall, budgeting for a commercial construction project requires careful planning, attention to detail, and a willingness to adapt as circumstances change.
+Construction costs soared during the pandemic and following years as the labor market tightened and material shortages became a consistent issues across multiple industries.
+That’s why budgeting for a commercial construction project requires careful planning, attention to detail, and a willingness to adapt as circumstances change.
 By following these steps, you can develop a realistic budget that meets your needs and helps you achieve your project goals with your contractor.

 While starting a construction project can seem scary, partnering with a contractor that you trust can drastically change the experience.
 Check out our past projects here or contact us to get the project started.